acmucsd-projects/fa2024-hack-team-3/README.md

 # Pushing to the ACM Repository:
 ```
 git checkout branch-name (switch to branch) / git checkout -b branch-name (if branch non-existent)
-git pull (to get the latest files from main)
+git pull origin main (to get the latest files from main)
 git add . (adds all the files/folders)
 git status (to check your staged files/folders)
 git commit -m "message"